-- Education about treatment options and treatment expectations
+- Information about treatment options and treatment expectations

 - A list of cancer type-specific experts, center-of-excellence/high-volume clinics, and National Cancer Institute-designated Cancer Centers

-Q: What does Cancer Commons provide that patients cannot find anywhere else?
+Q: What does Cancer Commons provide that I cannot find anywhere else?

 Q: Which cancer types does Cancer Commons address?

-A: We welcome questions from people dealing with any kind or stage of cancer.
-Many people have come to us for guidance on all of the common types of cancer, especially breast, lung, skin, colorectal, and prostate cancer.
-We also have a special focus on brain and pancreatic cancers, and we have provided guidance to many people dealing with uncommon types of cancer.
+A: We serve patients with any type of cancer.
+Many people have come to us for guidance on all of the common types of cancer, especially breast, lung, skin, colorectal, and prostate cancers.
+We also have a special focus on brain, ovarian, and pancreatic cancers, and we have provided guidance to many people dealing with uncommon types of cancer.

-Q: How does Cancer Commons communicate with patients?
+Q: How does Cancer Commons communicate with patients and caregivers?

-Q: What information do we collect about each patient’s situation and treatment goals?
+Q: What information does Cancer Commons collect about my situation and treatment goals?

-A: We ask the patient to provide all relevant medical records, including clinic notes, scans, diagnostic reports, prior treatment records, geographical preferences, and related facts that may inform their treatment options and decisions.
-We ask questions to understand what each patient is truly looking for.
-We seek to understand their personal preferences regarding a “cure” at any cost, extension of life duration, cost-versus-care tradeoffs, quality of life, and concerns about adverse side effects.
+A: We ask you to provide all relevant medical records, including clinic notes, scans, diagnostic reports, prior treatment records, ability to travel, and related facts that may inform your or your loved one’s treatment options and decisions.
+We ask questions about the type of help you are looking for and seek to understand your priorities.

 Molecular Testing and Tumor Boards